 Updated July 3, 2020 to add information about recent price hikes by YouTube TV and FuboTV.
 Despite the steep $15-per-month increase in YouTube TV’s subscription cost, it remains our top pick overall in this category.

 Best TV streaming service

-YouTube TV may not meet every cord-cutter's needs, but at $50 per month, it's the cheapest path to local stations, live news, national sports, and a broad selection of entertainment channels.
+YouTube TV may not meet every cord-cutter’s needs, but even at $65 per month, we think it’s the best path to local stations, live news, national sports, and a broad selection of entertainment channels.
 It also includes cloud DVR service that can record an unlimited number of programs for up to nine months.
-If you're looking to replace cable TV with something cheaper, this is the safest bet.
+If you’re looking to replace cable TV with something cheaper, this is still your safest bet.